Fun activities to enjoy at home this Easter weekend

 Try bird watching from your window

 If you don’t have access to an outdoor space, why not join the Self Isolating Bird Club?
 This new Facebook group was set up by Springwatch presenter Chris Packham to boost birdwatching during the lock down.
-Members have set up mini cameras in nest boxes and on bird feeders to capture the busy spring season.
+Members have set up mini cameras in nest boxes (see our favourite bird box cameras) and on bird feeders to capture the busy spring season.
 There is a daily morning live feed, which attracts more than 500,000 viewers.

 Sow salad and vegetable seeds for summer